Cryptizone/Cryptizone-Network-Bug-Reports/README.md

 # Cryptizone Network GitHub Page

-This is the place for people to report bugs or request features for the Cryptizone Network.
+This is the place for people to report bugs for the Cryptizone Network.

 ## Reporting a Bug